 spf-enable

-**Important: You will see the following messages:
+**Important: In some instances, you may see the following messages:

 In order to ensure that SPF or DKIM takes effect, you must confirm that this server is an authoritative nameserver for example.com.
 If you need help, contact your hosting provider.